v6d-io/v6d/docs/notes/data-accessing.rst

 **From the perspective of computing engines**, the distributed computing engines launches workers upon the vineyard instances.
-Each worker connects the co-located local instance and is responsible for chunks in the local instance.
+Each worker connects the co-located local instance and is responsible for processing chunks in the local instance.
 E.g., we start a Dask cluster on vineyard cluster illustrated in the picture above, and each Dask worker is responsible for executing computation on its local chunks.
 Some computing tasks require communication between workers, e.g., aggregation.
 In such cases the communication is performed by the computing engines itself (here the Dask cluster).

 .. tip::